SeanHoey87/ITP225/README.md

 Contents:

-  assignments/ – Homework and exercises projects/ – Larger coding projects
+  assignments/ – Homework and exercises<br/>
+  projects/ – Larger coding projects

 Notes:

-  Some files may be incomplete or experimental.
+  Some files may be incomplete or experimental.<br/>
   This repo is mainly for personal reference.